 employees with a choice of two dental plans: Delta Dental and United

 Health Care-Select Managed Care Direct Compensation Plan.
-There is no
+There is no cost for

 Insurance: The County provides vision

 coverage through Vision Service Plan (VSP).
 There is no cost for employee